jnuho/learn/k8s.md

 sudo ufw status verbose
 sudo ufw show raw

+# You may need to configure your firewall
+# to allow pod-to-pod and pod-to-internet communication:
 sudo ufw allow in on cni0 && sudo ufw allow out on cni0 sudo ufw default allow routed